-If your server model supports internal SCSI hard disk drives, you can install an optional SCSI adapter to control them.
-With a SCSI adapter installed, you can configure the internal hard disk drives into disk arrays that use higher levels of RAID functionality than the integrated SCSI controller.
+You can install an optional SCSI adapter in your server to control the internal hard disk drives.
+With a SCSI adapter installed, you can configure the internal hard disk drives into disk arrays.
 You can also cable a SCSI adapter to external hard disk drives.
-See your SCSI adapter option documentation for complete instructions for installing a SCSI adapter and for additional information about SCSI adapters.
+See your SCSI adapter option documentation for complete instructions for installing a SCSI adapter in your server and for additional information about SCSI adapters.